 Of course, it is done in a more focused and purposeful way (the benefits of the method are discussed elsewhere).

-Also, the “customer” isn’t indicating that their intention is to produce a report, but of course that’s essential: for a report to be of any use, it must be based on normal operations and behaviour, not “best behaviour”.
+The “customer” isn’t indicating that their intention is to produce a report, but of course that’s essential: for a report to be of any use, it must be based on normal operations and behaviour, not “best behaviour”.

 The most sensitive of staff might feel that they are “on show” when being “shopped”, but again, they are also on show in the same way when dealing with “real” customers, and any customer can and may write to comment on their experience.
 So again, in our view, there is no fundamental difference.

-An employer has a right to expect that all staff are acting in good faith at all times, and are truly focussed on achieving the objectives that have been set for and with them.
+An employer has a right to expect that all staff are acting in good faith at all times, and are truly focused on achieving the objectives that have been set for and with them.

 In line with the regulations of the Market Research Society, we ask that clients inform staff that they are using, or may use, Mystery Shopping services, to monitor the customer experience and aspects of staff performance.